react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/stack-navigator.md

 Style object for the card in stack.
 You can provide a custom background color to use instead of the default background here.

 You can also specify `{ backgroundColor: 'transparent' }` to make the previous screen visible underneath.
 This is useful to implement things like modal dialogs.
 If you use [`react-native-screens`](https://github.com/kmagiera/react-native-screens), you should also specify `mode: 'modal'` in the stack view config when using a transparent background so previous screens aren't detached.

-#### `disableKeyboardHandling`

-If true, the keyboard will NOT automatically dismiss when navigating to a new screen.
-Defaults to `false`.

 #### `animationEnabled`